 Dayton is home to an extraordinary park system.
 The Five Rivers MetroParks offers nearly 16,000 acres of green space across 25 facilities.
 This includes 18 parks, conservation areas, and the 2nd Street Market.
 Each park offers great outdoor experiences and its own unique activities for guests to enjoy.

 From kayaking, hiking to horseback riding, there is something for everyone.
 Did I mention that there is no cost to enter any of the MetroParks?!
-With so many great options this is a day trip from Cincinnati that you make again and again.
+Explore the various parks makes for many different day trips from Cincinnati.

 Discover Preble County’s Historic Bridges